Allegro

 - Pricing Models

-- Usage Processing Setup
+- Usage Activity

 - Jobs Management enables users to configure one or more independent job schedules per client.
 This functionality allows users to: Configure multiple job schedules for a client Execute job schedules manually or automatically